What are the effects, and the psychological effects of police brutality?

 How can we help?

-Here at DPP, we understand that being , or knowing, a victim of police brutality can cause a large amount of distress.
+We understand that being, or knowing, a victim of police brutality can cause a large amount of distress.
 That’s why we always handle these types of cases with sensitivity, whilst also providing expert advice to get you the justice you deserve.